-- Can calculate other ML estimators for different distributions - Not always least squares-ish! (mostly not) - Although surprisingly, least squares does fairly decently a lot of the time (more on this when we talk about approximate Bayesian computation)
+- Can calculate other ML estimators for different distributions - Not always least squares-ish! (mostly not) - Although surprisingly, least squares does fairly decently a lot of the time

-For count data (e.g. incidence data), the Poisson distribution is often more realistic than Gaussian
+- For count data (e.g. incidence data), the Poisson distribution is often more realistic than Gaussian - Likelihood function?